-Science becomes then the regulatory agent, like the handling of mandarin reports inside the walls of the eucariotic nucleus, with an enormous potential for penetrating configurations otherwise inaccessible to the restricted creeping of mutation-selection processes.
+Science then becomes the regulatory agent, like the handling of mandarin reports inside the walls of the eucariotic nucleus, with an enormous potential for penetrating configurations otherwise inaccessible to the restricted creeping of mutation-selection processes.

-In the same way as plain language and culture attached complex tools to the hands of man, science will mesh DNA controlled with logos controlled structures in an undreamed of new wave of speciation.
-In the logic of my framework this is not futurology, but a necessary consequence, in the same sense as in Eigen's theory the drive for negentropy, range and control is a necessary consequence of self-reproduction.
+In the same way as plain language and culture attached complex tools to the hands of man, science will mesh DNA-controlled with logos-controlled structures in an undreamed of new wave of speciation.
+In the logic of my framework this is not futurology, but a necessary consequence in the same sense that in Eigen's theory the drive for negentropy, range, and control is a necessary consequence of self-reproduction.

 To switch the subject a little, some years ago I wrote a paper, mostly to tease my friends in the Club of Rome, showing that technically the Earth could host 1012 people [6] in plenty and richness, even meeting the whims of fastidious ecologists.
-Since selfreproducing things appeared on Earth, it never happened that an econiche was left half empty.
-If I am right, humanity will grow to 1012, and Logos will take care of the details, as DNA always did at the strictly biological level.
+Since self-